RickZdev/drksd-privacy-statement/README.md

 # drksd-privacy-statement
-# Privacy Statement for Publishing Mobile Application (Click Eat)
+# Privacy Statement for Publishing Mobile Application

 ## Privacy Policy
 Frederick Castaneda built the Drksd t app as a Free app.
 This SERVICE is provided by Frederick Castaneda at no cost and is intended for use as is.